Best Gaming Headset - The Ultimate Guide

 Best wireless gaming headset

 HyperX has been dominating the gaming headset market for a while now, but it took them quite some time to come up with a wireless headset that could also corner that part of the market.
-A little over a year ago the Cloud Flight was released, and it’s yet another great addition to their existing lineup.
+The Cloud Flight was released some time ago and filled that void (and does it wonderfully: a lot of pros use that one) but early November 2020 it was time for the big guns to come out: the Cloud II went wireless.

 Best earbuds for gaming